 A truck drives up and stops near where I'm sitting; not sure if they are checking whether I’m up to something nefarious, or if I’ve fallen down and am ill, or whether they are just out for a drive.
 I do look fairly weird bundled up against the cold with my glasses gone dark.
 I wave reassuringly and they reciprocate.

-All landscape bears the marks of time and I know that’s a ridiculously obvious and probably stupid thing to say - but just in terms of the weather changes seem so fast here, or maybe it’s just that I’m really looking – the constant freezing unfreezing freezing, moving noisily, silent shifting, the slippery, softness, slushiness, thickness, thinness, hard, transparent, translucent, opaque, shiny, rock over and under snow and ice, black brown earth thrown up mingling with white snow.
+All landscape bears the marks of time and I know that’s a ridiculously obvious and probably stupid thing to say - but just in terms of the weather changes seem so fast here, or maybe it’s just that I’m really looking – the constant freezing unfreezing freezing, moving noisily, silent shifting, the slippery, softness, slushiness, thickness, thinness, hardness, transparent, translucent, opaque, shiny, rock under snow and ice, black brown earth thrown up mingling with white snow.
 But I don’t think that’s necessarily apparent from the drawings.

 How long do I draw?
 Moments, minutes, half an hour, an hour? (maybe not here), until I’m so cold I have to stop, until everything starts to turn to mush?
 My drawings also hold memories or maybe I should say recollections (I think there’s a difference).
 Sometimes I can remember what I was thinking about (if anything) while I made them; can remember what I was seeing (not that that it’s always obvious to someone else looking at the drawing).